 The University allows its marks to be applied to a wide variety of products.
 Apparel items, i.e. shirts, sweats, hats, scarves, jackets, and children's clothing items, are the most popular.
 But our marks appear on many non-apparel items as well.
 Examples of non-apparel items are golf accessories, key chains, frames, glassware, blankets, umbrellas, jewelry, and notebooks.

 However, the University does not allow its marks to be applied on consumables, health & beauty products, or tobacco and alcohol related products.

 A determination as to whether or not an item is acceptable is made at the time the vendor submits a request for a new product approval.

 Any mark, logo, symbol, nickname, letter(s), word(s) or combination of these that can be associated with the University qualifies as a trademark.

 Any individual or manufacturer wishing to use the marks, logos and symbols of the University must obtain a license.
 Although departments and student groups affiliated with the University do not need to be licensed themselves, they must use a licensed vendor to produce items bearing the University's marks.
 It is typically much easier to work with an established University licensee than to try and license a new product or idea.
-Both the University Trademark Licensing Program Office and IMG College Licensing can provide you with information on the products produced by all licensees so you can match your needs with the right company.
+Both the University Trademark Licensing Program Office and CLC Collegiate Licensing Company can provide you with information on the products produced by all licensees so you can match your needs with the right company.
 A list of current licensees by product is available on our Licensed Vendor page.